bestbrainscapstone/Stroke-Risk-Prediction/README.md

 ### Dataset Encoding
 - LabelEncoder is used to convert categorical text data into numeric values.
 Each unique category is mapped to an integer from 0 to n-classes.
 ### Dataset normalization
- - StandarsScaler to normalize numerical variable
+ - StandardScaler to normalize numerical variable

 ### Handling Class Imbalance
 Medical datasets often contain far fewer positive cases.